etkecc/mrs/docs/integrations.md

 #### FluffyChat

+To integrate MRS to FluffyChat, please follow the process below.

 1. Click on the search bar on the top of the screen and enter anything
 2. In the search field a pencil icon and your homeserver domain will appear
 3. Click on the pencil icon and enter `https://matrixrooms.info` in the input field

 #### Fractal

 [Fractal](https://gitlab.gnome.org/World/fractal/) is a Matrix application written in Rust, optimized for GNOME desktop environment.
+You can follow the process below to integrate MRS to Fractal.

 1. Click on the **Explore** on the left sidebar
 2. Click the dropdown menu next to the search bar